This article was last updated on February 8th 2023

 12. Interactive video

-Both marketers and advertisers are eager to place more video online as video and animation are emerging as one of the preferred content formats.
+Both marketers and advertisers are eager to place more videos online as video and 2D animation are emerging as one of the preferred content formats.

 You can take advantage of interactive video to create different marketing content such as pools, forms, or assessments.
 Another type of interactive video is webinars.
 The best webinar platforms allow you to use engagement tools like polls, surveys and Q&A to interact with your audience.
 An interactive engagement with your audience is definitely going to be a lot more memorable.